awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/gg-cli-deployment.md

   For more information, see [Configure system resource limits for components](configure-greengrass-core-v2.md#configure-component-system-resource-limits)\.

-  This feature is available for v2\.4\.0 and later of the [Greengrass nucleus component](greengrass-nucleus-component.md) and Greengrass CLI\.
+  This feature is available for v2\.4\.0 and later of the [Greengrass nucleus component](greengrass-nucleus-component.md) and Greengrass CLI on Linux core devices\.
+AWS IoT Greengrass doesn't currently support this feature on Windows core devices\.
 + `--remove`\.
 The name of the target component that you want to remove from a local deployment\.
 To remove a component that was merged from a cloud deployment, you must provide the group ID of the target thing group in the following format:

 ------